June 18, 2014

-Twenty years ago, I was driving solo along the highways of New Mexico with some books on tape to keep me company.
+Twenty five years ago, I was driving along the highways of New Mexico with some books on tape to keep me company.
 The most memorable of these was Feel the Fear and Do it Anyway, a self-help classic by the late Susan Jeffers.
-In addition to offering good ideas about managing fear, Jeffers suggested that I take time each night to write down 50 things for which I was grateful.
+In addition to offering good ideas about overcoming fear, Jeffers suggests that we take time each night to write down 50 things for which we’re grateful.

 “Did she say 50?!”
 I exclaimed, rewinding the cassette.
 Yup, she said 50—because it’s not really about the list.

 In order to create a lengthy gratitude list every night, you have to spend your days looking for things to write down.
-So far today, my items would include finding my favorite tea on sale at Whole Foods Market, that delightful toddler in the checkout line, the e-mail from a soul sister full of just the right words, and the delicious breeze that beckoned me outside for a walk.
-That’s five down, 45 to go.
-And so I will mentally note more to appreciate as the day goes on.
+Today, my items would include finding my favorite tea on sale at the market, that delightful toddler in the checkout line, the e-mail from a soul sister full of just the right words, my client’s excitement about achieving a goal, and the puffy clouds I glimpsed on my walk.

 It’s easy to be miserable when I’m suffering.
 I need to be thankful when I’m well.

 What Jeffers was up to with her gratitude list was getting us to flip our internal script from a running monologue of criticism and complaining (and their close friends, scarcity and lack) to one of appreciation and wonder for what we have and what is always available.
 For years, Positive Psychology researchers have shown that a regular gratitude practice can boost mental and physical well-being.
 I find that it assuages loneliness, too.
-When I feel as if life is serving me up a bounty of blessings, I feel companioned by benevolent forces.
+When I feel that life is serving me up a bounty of blessings, I feel “companioned” by a benevolent force.

-“What we appreciate, appreciates,” is a favorite saying of Tal Ben-Shahar, my own Positive Psychology teacher and mentor.
-I used to think this meant that practicing gratitude was like practicing magic, as in, I say “Thanks, Universe!” and presto, more good stuff appears.
-Today I realize that expressing gratitude instantly makes me feel abundant, expansive, and connected to source, which is where the real magic happens.
+“What we appreciate, appreciates,” is a favorite saying of Tal Ben-Shahar, my Positive Psychology teacher and mentor.
+I used to think this meant that practicing gratitude was like practicing magic, as in, I say, “Thanks, Universe!” and presto, more good stuff appears.
+Today I realize that expressing gratitude instantly makes me feel abundant, expansive, and connected to my source, which is where the real magic happens.

 I no longer write a gratitude list each night because thankfulness has become a living mindfulness practice, as I pay attention throughout the day to the blessings in my life.
 It’s an instant mood booster and a chance to acknowledge the miracles that surround me all the time, and that makes me feel hopeful and well cared for.

-I also make it a habit to voice my appreciation to others whenever possible, from my husband’s helpfulness in the kitchen to a store clerk’s cheerful assistance and funky earrings.
+I also make it a habit to voice my appreciation to others whenever possible, from a friend’s helpfulness to a store clerk’s cheerful assistance and funky earrings.

 And who knows?
-I just might be giving them something to add to their own list that night.
+In doing so, I might be giving them something to add to their own list that night.